Kasuti: Kasuti work

 Kasuti work involves embroidering very intricate patterns like gopura, chariot, palanquin, lamps and conch shells.
 Locally available materials are used for Kasuti.
 The work is laborious and involves counting of each thread on the cloth.
 The patterns are stitched without using knots to ensure that both sides of the cloth look alike.
 Different varieties of stitches are employed to obtain the desired pattern.
 Four types of the stitches employed are Gavanthi, Murgi, Negi and Menthi.
 Gavanthi is a double running stitch used for marking vertical, horizontal and diagonal lines, Murgi is a zig-zag stitch, Negi is a running stitch and Menthi is a cross stitch resembling fenugreek seeds.

-Current scenario
+Modern Times

 Kasuti work has grown beyond its traditional boundaries to be used in other dress materials like the Mysore silk saree.
 A Kasuti centre was set up in Hubli, Karnataka by the Department of Social Welfare, Government of Karnataka to encourage the Kasuti culture and also provide a single roof for the rural women to showcase their craft.
 However Kasuti work is suffering from poor patronage with not many people willing to take the craft seriously; an indication of which is the closure of the Karnataka Kasuti classes by the JSS college in Dharwad.